lvgl/lvgl/xmls/README.md

 ```

 Once both the setters and XML parser is implemented the editor's core can be recompiled
-with this new widget, so that it will be parts of the editor and preview.
+with this new widget, so that it will be parts of the editor and the preview.

 In summary these file will be generated for widgets with API:
 - `<widget_name>_gen.h`: Contains the generated API implementation of the widget.